 The objective of the Tributary Small/Mid Cap Fund is to achieve long-term, above-average performance with below-average risk.
 We utilize an active management approach in the portfolio due to our belief that small and mid-cap asset classes can be less efficient and offer the potential for good managers to generate excess return for their investors.

 Don serves as portfolio manager for the Small/Mid Cap Fund.
-Don has over 26 years of financial industry experience and joined Tributary Capital Management's predecessor, First Investment Group, in 2007.
+Don has over 30 years of industry experience and joined Tributary Capital Management's predecessor, First Investment Group, in 2007.
 Prior to joining Tributary Capital Management, Don spent over seven years as an equity and fixed income analyst and fund co-manager for WB Capital Management in Des Moines, Iowa.
 He was also an analyst at Bank of America Capital Management in St. Louis, Missouri, and Piper Jaffray and Craig-Hallum in Minneapolis, Minnesota.
 He received his Bachelor of Arts in economics from the University of Wisconsin-Milwaukee and Masters of Business Administration from the University of Minnesota.
-Don is a member of the CFA Society of Nebraska and the CFA Institute.

 Past performance does not guarantee future results.
 The performance data quoted represents past performance and current returns may be lower or higher.
 The investment return and net asset value will fluctuate so that an investor’s shares, when redeemed may be worth more or less than the original cost.
 Returns greater than one year are annualized.
 Investment performance reflects contractual fee waivers.
 Without these fee waivers, the performance would have been lower.
 Unlike Institutional Plus Class shares, Institutional Class shares impose a non-12b-1 shareholder services fee of 0.25%, which is reflected in the return information.
 Accordingly The gross and net expense ratios are as reflected in the current prospectus.
 Equity securities (stocks) are more volatile and carry more risk than other forms of investments, including investments in high grade fixed income securities.
 The net asset value per share will fluctuate as the value of the securities in the portfolio changes.
 Common stocks, and funds investing in common stocks, generally provide greater return potential when compared with other types of investments.